labdao/protein-engineering/README.md

-# fastCAR 🏎️
+# Protein Engineering
-Open tools accelerate progress.
-Let's build open source tools to generate protein binders for CAR constructs.
+Let's build open source tools to generate protein binders.

 ## Problem
-Therapeutic antibodies, ADCs, BITEs, DARPINs, and CAR-based therapeutics are promising platform technologies to remove antigen expressing cells within a multicellular organism.
-They are all united in their reliance on sufficient on-target protein-protein interactions.
-Applications for these therapeutics can range from oncology to chronic diseases (senolytics).
+Therapeutic antibodies, ADCs, BITEs, DARPINs, and CAR-based therapeutics are platform technologies to target antigen expressing cells within a multicellular organism.
+These platforms are all united in their reliance on sufficient on-target protein-protein interactions.

 ## Solution
-Develop a toolset of open-source computational tools and data that can be used to generate candidate constructs, such as CAR plasmids for in-vitro testing.
-These tools will be hosted as executable APIs using the openlab protocol.
+We aim to develop a series of open-source computational tools and data that can be used to generate candidate protein binding constructs, for in-vitro binding affinity testing.
+These tools will be hosted as executable APIs using the openlab exchange.

-We will start by developing a set of [senolytic CAR-T](https://www.nature.com/articles/s41586-020-2403-9) constructs.
+We will start by developing a binder targeting the surface protein uPAR.
+This target is relevant for the development of [senolytic CAR-T](https://www.nature.com/articles/s41586-020-2403-9) constructs.

 ## Technology
 [DLAB](https://github.com/oxpig/dlab-public)